Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 Sometimes, electrical currents will set it off, but other times, it may be a ghost.
 The truth is that every home and every place has residual energy attached to it.

-One way of removing negative energy in a home or place is by performing a smudging ceremony, which involves opening all the doors and windows while burning dried sage.
-Walk around every corner of the room, including closets, while allowing the smoke from the sage to neutralize any negativity that may be lingering.
+One way to remove negative energy in a home or place is to perform a smudging ceremony, which involves opening all the doors and windows while burning dried sage.

 Also, you can instantly expel negativity by bringing positive energy to a room or place.